 The policy was approved by the school patron on 30th June 2020.
+It was updated in December 2023.
 It is published on the school's website and will be made available in hardcopy, on request, to any person who requests it.